Fixed Income

 Valuations

-Most maturities along the yield curve are at their average valuation range versus recent history.
-Attractive absolute yields and stable credit fundamentals should continue to support munis trading at the tighter end of historical valuations.
+Most maturities along the yield curve are on the wider end of their average valuation range versus recent history.
+Attractive absolute yields and stable credit fundamentals should support muni valuations tightening throughout the summer.

 Credit and Spreads